Spoon (band): 2007–2012: Ga Ga Ga Ga Ga and Transference

 On July 10, 2007, Ga Ga Ga Ga Ga was released and debuted at number 10 on the Billboard 200.
-Since the release of Kill the Moonlight in 2002, Spoon has performed on late night talk shows, such as Late Show with David Letterman, Late Night with Conan O'Brien, The Late Late Show with Craig Ferguson, Last Call with Carson Daly, and The Tonight Show with Conan O'Brien as well as the PBS show Austin City Limits.
+Since the release of Kill the Moonlight in 2002, Spoon has performed on the late night talk shows Late Show with David Letterman, Late Night with Conan O'Brien, The Late Late Show with Craig Ferguson, Last Call with Carson Daly, and The Tonight Show with Conan O'Brien, as well as the PBS show Austin City Limits.
 They were also musical guests on Saturday Night Live on October 6, 2007, where they performed "The Underdog" and "You Got Yr.
 Cherry Bomb".

 In 2009, the review aggregator Metacritic ranked Spoon as its "Top overall artist of the decade", based on the band's consistently high review scores between 2000 and 2009, among other factors.
 On January 18, 2010, the band released its seventh studio album, Transference.
 It debuted at No. 4 on the Billboard 200, selling 53,000 copies in its first week.
 Their song "The Mystery Zone" was also chosen as the Starbucks iTunes Pick of the Week on January 26, 2010.
 Later that year, Spoon recorded the title track on the album See My Friends in collaboration with Ray Davies.

 On April 12, 2010, Spoon made a guest appearance on Conan O'Brien's The Legally Prohibited from Being Funny on Television Tour in Eugene, Oregon, where they performed the song "I Summon You" from their album Gimme Fiction.